-The Group has recorded a profit of \$45,737, for 2020/21 and \$156,127 for 2019/20.
+The Group has recorded a loss of \$37,132, for 2021/22 and a profit of \$45,737 for 2020/21.

 Limitation of Member's Liability

 If the parent entity is wound up, the Company's Constitution states that each member is required to contribute a capped amount towards meeting any outstanding obligations of the Group.